Records with Sonobeat in 1972

 No commercial releases on Sonobeat Records

 It's November 1972 in Austin, Texas.
 Sonobeat is recording Tommy Hill and the Country Music Revue.
-But, before we delve into the sessions, a little backstory on Austinite Tommy Hill: he spends his formative years in several Austin rock bands, including hot '60s club band, the Baby Cakes (which also features future Lavender Hill Express lead guitarist Leonard Arnold).
+But, before we delve into the sessions, a little backstory on Austinite Tommy Hill: he spends his formative years in several Austin rock bands, including hot '60s club band, the Baby Cakes (which also features future Lavender Hill Express guitarists Leonard Arnold and Layton DePenning).
 Tommy soon is wooed to Nashville, signing with Mercury Records.
 But his heart remains in Austin, so he returns to form The Country Music Review, which quickly becomes prominent on the Central Texas country dance hall circuit.
-Sonobeat producer Bill Josey Sr. likely records Tommy's band with a view to capitalizing on the then surging "outlaw" country music movement in Austin at the time.
-The Outlaw movement is led by Central Texas singer/songwriter Willie Nelson.
-To some extent, Tommy's material and delivery share that outlaw feel.
-Unfortunately, nothing in the Sonobeat archives indicates whether Bill Sr. offers his recordings of The Country Music Revue's to national record labels or whether he intends to release them on Sonobeat Records itself.
+Sonobeat producer Bill Josey Sr. likely records Tommy's band in 1972 with a view to capitalizing on the then surging "outlaw" country music movement in Austin.
+The Outlaw, or progressive country, movement is led by Central Texas singer/songwriter Willie Nelson.
+To some extent, Tommy's material and delivery share Willie's outlaw feel.
+Unfortunately, nothing in the Sonobeat archives indicates whether Bill Sr. offers his recordings of The Country Music Revue to national record labels or whether he intends to release them on Sonobeat Records itself.
 Sonobeat's Country Music Revue recordings remain unreleased.

 Tommy starts off the Sonobeat recording session by introducing the musicians who perform with him: Benny McArthur, George Rodriguez, Larry Gentry, Jess DeMaine (who records as a solo act with Sonobeat in 1972 and 1973), and Carl Gertz.
 Bill Sr. records and mixes down ten tracks to create a band demo album.
 Other than the first "intro" song, the remaining nine tracks are covers of, among many, Tony Joe White's 1968 hit Polk Salad Annie and Willie Nelson's classic Funny How Time Slips Away.